 Rothenburg ob der Tauber

-Most of the town was destroyed during the Second World War, but it was quickly rebuilt to its former glory from donations around the world.
+A good portion of the town was destroyed during the Second World War, but it was quickly rebuilt to its former glory from donations around the world.
 Today, there are still debates as to whether or not its bombing was necessary.

-Snap a photo of the towns two most iconic houses, the Gerlauchschmiede as well as the Plönlein with Kobolzeller Steige and Spitalgasse.
+Other points of interest in Rothenberg ob der Tauber include snapping a photo of the towns two most iconic houses, the Gerlauchschmiede as well as the Plönlein with Kobolzeller Steige and Spitalgasse.
 Then when you’re done, find all the towers that were once used to safe guard the town.

-If you’re interested in visiting Germany and are looking for more information, I highly recommend using the DK Eyewitness Travel Guide or the Lonely Plant Travel Guide!
+If you’re interested in visiting Germany and are looking for more information, I highly recommend using the DK Eyewitness Travel Guide!
 Without these guides, I would be lost!
-These are my travel Bibles!
+This is my travel Bible!

 Disclaimer: This post contains affiliate links.
 If you click on one and make a purchase, I might make a little extra spending money, at no extra cost to you.
 As always, all opinions are my own and these products/services have been found useful during our travels and come highly recommended to you from yours truly!

 Other Picturesque Towns in Bavaria: